jlampton/taco-order/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.

-You may need to install Angular CLI to run this project.
+You may need to install Angular CLI globally on your computer to run this project.
+`npm install -g @angular/cli`

 ## Development server

+Navigate to the cloned repository and run `npm install`.
+This should install any dependencies missing from your system.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Click on Orders in the top right navigation bar to begin using the app.

 ## Further help